cyntl3r/coming-soon-template/README.md

 # coming-soon-template

-Minimalistic Coming Soon web page.
+Library that returns a web page with a countdown to the start of the page.